 Map / Directions to Baylor Massacre Park

-This Park is dedicated to the events that occurred on the evening of September 27 into September 28, 1778, in which members of Lt.
-Col. George Baylor's 3rd Regiment of Continental Dragoons were killed or wounded by British soldiers after having surrendered.
+This park is dedicated to the events that occurred in this area on the evening of September 27 into September 28, 1778, in which members of Lt.
+Col. George Baylor's Third Regiment of Continental Dragoons were killed or wounded by British soldiers after having surrendered.

-George Baylor was the son of a wealthy and influential member of of the Virginia aristocracy.
-His father, Colonel John Baylor had served with George Washington, in the French and Indian War.
-General Washington was a frequent visitor to the Baylor plantation, where John raised race horse, and so knew George Baylor before the Revolutionary war.
-When the war began in 1775, George was commissioned as a caption.
-Washington appointed Baylor as his first aide-de-camp.
+Colonel George Baylor was the son of a wealthy and influential Virginia planter named John Baylor who had served with George Washington in the French and Indian War.
+Washington was a frequent visitor to the Baylor plantation, where John raised race horses, and so he knew George before the Revolutionary War.
+When the war began in 1775, General George Washington appointed George as his first aide-de-camp.
 (An aide-de-camp is an officer who serves as a General's assistant).

 "By one in the morning, “No-Flint” Grey’s troops had dispatched the guard Baylor had posted near the bridge.
 They surrounded the barns where the sleeping soldiers lay.
 Again, Grey’s men had removed the flints from their guns and stood with bayonets ready.
 They threw open the barn doors and attacked.
 Baylor's men quickly realized their hopeless situation.

 "Gentlemen's rules of war called for defeated troops to receive “quarter”: if they surrendered, their lives would be spared.
 Unfortunately, not all soldiers are gentlemen.
 Eleven of Baylor’s Dragoons were stabbed repeatedly and killed, and another four died later.
 Thirty-three, some with wounds, were taken prisoner.
 The others escaped into the woods.